dshen109/eesg-website/README.md

 ```

 For posts where you want to add text to the website itself, you can add it
-using markdown after the yaml config:
+using markdown after the yaml config.
+Only the text above the `<!--more-->`
+section will show in post previews.

 ```yaml
 ---